 What you can win

-- An invite to the prestigious Guild of Food Writers Awards ceremony on 16 June.
+- An invite to the prestigious Guild of Food Writers Awards ceremony in October.
 There will be a tea party beforehand to give prizes out.

 - £100 book token per category winner.